adamlewy3/dsa_python/ch2/notes.md

 The PredatoryCreditCard subclass directly accesses the data member self._balance, the underscored name, by convention, suggests that it is a nonpublic member - so is it okay that we access it?
 Yes - there are two 'levels' of access control in most OOP-supporting languages.
 Protected variables, which are accessible to subclasses, but not to the general public.
 Private variables, which are not accessible to either. _balance is protected but not private.
 Python does not support formal access control, so convention for private variables is a double underscore.

+We say a class is an abstract base class if its only  purpose is to serve as a base class through inheritence.
+In other words, it is one that cannot be directly instantiated, which a concrete class is one that can be instantiated.
+The Progression class is technically concrete, though it is functionally an abstract base class.

+Python's collections module provides several abstract base classes that help when defining custom data structures that share a common interface with some of Python's built-in data structures.
+These rely on an object-oriented software design pattern known as the template method pattern.
+It is when an abstract base class provides concrete behaviours that rely upon calls to other abstract behaviours.
+As soon as a subclass provides definitions for these, the inherited concrete behaviours are well defined.
+For instance, collections.Sequence provides an iterator method as soon as len and getitem are defined.

+Finally, note that if a subclass provides its own implementation of an inherited behaviours from a base class, the new definition overrides the inherited one.

+### Namespaces and Object-Orientation

+Read about this later.

+### Shallow and Deep Copying

+Suppose that we have a list of colours, say "warmcolours".
+How do I copy it?

+If I set warmcolours = palette, say then any way in which I edit palette will also edit warmcolours, as I have only assigned a new alias to the underlying list.
+If I set palette = list(warmcolours), then I am closer - I can add/remove things from palette without changing warmcolours.
+But as lists in python are refernetial, if I try edit one of the elements of palette, then I will also edit that element of warmcolours.
+This is called a shallow copy.

+To get a deepcopy of objects, we need to use python's copy module - copy.deepcopy.